ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/fields.rst

      - TRUE
      - FALSE
    * - ownerRoles
-     - The user's `role within each Organization, Community, or Source <https://docs.threatconnect.com/en/latest/rest_api/v3/owner_roles/owner_roles.html>`_ to which they have access
+     - The user's `owner role <https://docs.threatconnect.com/en/latest/rest_api/v3/owner_roles/owner_roles.html>`_ in an Organization.
+Note that you cannot modify a user's owner role in a Community or Source.
      - String
      - TRUE
      - TRUE